ComposableFi/composable-ibc/hyperspace/testsuite/README.md

 ## Running parachain tests

 To run the integration tests between two parachain nodes:
-1. Place the polkadot repo adjacent to the `centauri` repo.
-2. Build the polkadot node in release mode.
-3. Build the parachain node by running `cargo build -p parachain-node --release`.
-4. Start up the parachain nodes by navigating to `scripts/polkadot-launch`  and running `yarn dev`.
+1. Spawn the parachain and relay chain cluster by running [`docker-compose.yml`](/scripts/parachain-launch/docker-compose.yml`)
-5. Run the tests with `cargo test -p hyperspace-testsuite --test parachain_parachain -- --nocapture`.
+2. Run the tests with `cargo test -p hyperspace-testsuite`.